MINUTES for REGULAR BOARD MEETING

 Meeting was called to order by Supervisor, Donald Becker at 7pm.

-Moved by Semenick, Seconded by McAlindon, CARRIED to approve the Truth in Taxation Minutes from March 30, 2019, as printed.
+Moved by Zimmermann, Seconded by Gehris, CARRIED to approve the Minutes from the September 14, 2021 meeting, as printed.

-John went over fund sheets for General Fund and Water Department
+Gehris went over fund sheets for the General Fund and Water Department.

-Moved by Anderson, Seconded by Semenick, CARRIED to receive the Treasurer’s Report subject to audit.
+Moved by Anderson, Seconded by Zimmermann, CARRIED to receive the Treasurer’s Report, subject to audit.

 Fire Authority Report: